FredHutch/wiki-code-templates/DataAnalysis-Python-Template/README.md

 With this template, you can choose between building your data analysis project in an interactive Jupyter notebook, or in a python script to be run on the command line.
 Details for both options are described below.

-### Jupyter Notebook Project
+## Jupyter Notebook Project

 You may want to build your entire data analysis project within a Jupyter notebook.
 In this case, you can find a template `ProjectName.ipynb` file in the root folder of this template directory.
 Please replace `ProjectName` with a name meaningful to your project.
 By saving your final notebooks in this location, anyone following up on your code can readily and unambiguously access the conclusions of your work.

-The `.ipynb_checkpoints\` directory stores information needed to run your Jupyter notebook.
-It should be left alone if you are developing an interactive notebook.

 Jupyter notebooks allow the flexibility to add interactive features, as well as mark-down text for documentation clarity.
 In a standalone notebook project, no further documentation is required in the directory if the workbook is well-documented.
 A well-documented notebook should include contextual information in markdown cells, and docstrings for all functions.

+When you run your Jupyter notebook, a `.ipynb_checkpoints\` directory will be created in the root folder.
+This directory stores information needed to run your Jupyter notebook.
+It should be left alone if you are developing an interactive notebook.

 Here is an example of a data analysis project contained in a Jupyter notebook, developed from this template: [TODO: Standalone Notebook](https://github.com/FredHutch/wiki-code-examples).

+If you choose to work in an interactive notebook instead of the command line, then the `project_name.py` file is not needed.
+Deleting it will not affect the remainder of files in the template.

-### Command Line Project
+## Command Line Project

-Please note that if you do not wish to use a notebook interface, then both the `ProjectName.ipynb` file and `.ipynb_checkpoints\` folder can be deleted.

 To run a Python module on the command line, you simply need to run Python with the path to the code you wish to run.
 In this case, you should write your code to the `project_name.py` file (after giving it a meaningful name).